Neosperience/GrassFormation/README.md

 ## Installing

-Deploy the two lambda functions with [serverless](https://serverless.com/framework/docs/) framework.
-Note the Amazon Resources Names (ARNs) of the two functions.
-You can find them on the [AWS Lambda management console](https://console.aws.amazon.com/lambda/home).
+Deploy the CloudFormation custom resource handler lambda functions with [serverless](https://serverless.com/framework/docs/) framework.

 Now you can start writing CloudFormation stacks that deploy Greengrass resources.
 An example template is provided in the `test/fullgrass.yaml` file.